hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 * *Query* : The query you want to execute in JSON form:
   * To find players with displayName "testUser" the following valid JSON must be used {"displayName" : "testUser"}
+  * If you submit a query against a very large Collection, then the query might timeout at 10 seconds.
+You will see a message but no data will be returned.
 * *Sort* : The JSON representation of the sort for the query:
   * To sort by userName in ascending order the following valid JSON must be used {"userName" : 1}
   * To sort by id, the following valid JSON must be used {"\_id": -1} or {"\_id": 1}